MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 ms.topic: conceptual
 ms.service: azure-cli
 ms.devlang: azurecli
-ms.custom: devx-track-azurecli
+ms.custom: devx-track-azurecli, seo-azure-cli
+keywords: azure cli, how to use azure cli, azure command line interface, how to open azure cli, azure cli commands
 ---
 # Get started with Azure CLI

-Welcome to the Azure CLI!
+Welcome to the Azure Command-Line Interface (CLI)!
 This article introduces the CLI and helps you complete common tasks.

 > [!NOTE]
 >